14th Indian Infantry Division: History as 14th Indian Training division

 It was recognised that a major factor in early Allied defeats in Burma was the lack of training of British and Indian soldiers.
 Regimental training centres were unable to produce soldiers trained for any one theatre, as the battalions of a regiment were dispersed between formations and theatres all over the world.
 On 14 June 1943, the 14th Division was converted to a Training Division.
 It was stationed at Chhindwara in Madhya Pradesh, where the terrain and vegetation matched the conditions likely to be encountered in Burma, but the comparatively mild climate allowed training throughout the year.
 The division was commanded by Major General Alfred Curtis.
-Although its purpose was to supply jungle-trained reinforcements to Fourteenth Army which controlled operations on India's eastern frontier and in Burma, it reported directly to GHQ India under General Claude Auchinleck.
+Although its purpose was to supply jungle-trained reinforcements to Fourteenth Army which controlled operations on India's eastern frontier and in Burma, it reported directly to General Claude Auchinleck, the Commander-in-Chief, India, and his headquarters GHQ India.

 Recruits who had already received basic training in regimental depots were posted to units in 14th Division, to undertake jungle training and live-firing exercises.
 On completion of this advanced training, they were then assigned to divisional replacement camps, ready to report to their units when required.
 The division also ran longer courses for officers and NCOs.